shabin5785/react-notes/Notes_2.md

 - we cannot pass props upwards from child to parent.
 Only downwards.
 To solve this, we can pass a fn from parent to child and child will invoke it when needed, sending props to parent.

 - React ref gives us access to DOM elements.
 Rather than refering them using DOM selectors.

+- we need to put only the data that changes inside state.